-Tailors chalk (optional)
+Tailor's chalk (optional)

 Step one: draw your pattern.
 Measure out a rectangle of 50cm x 8cm.
 Any paper will do, it doesn't need to be fancy.
 Newspaper, junk mail, just something to give you your basic pattern shape.

 Find a piece of fabric, you can use any type of woven fabric.
-I've used cotton, chiffon, satin and corduroy in this pattern.
+I've used cotton, chiffon, satin, and corduroy in this pattern.

-For the purpose of this tutorial I've used linen.
+For the purpose of this tutorial, I've used linen.

 Lay the pattern out on your fabric following the grain.

-Fold/pin cut out piece of fabric in half lengthwise.
+Fold/pin cut out a piece of fabric in half lengthwise.
 I have used the tailors chalk here to mark the sewing line for tutorial purposes, you can choose to mark your sewing line or not.

 Leave a 7 cm area unsewn at each end.

-Sew along the where the chalk line is marked, making sure edges are matching.
+Sew along where the chalk line is marked, making sure the edges are matching.

 Remember to leave the ends unsewn.

-Next step is to turn the fabric in the right way so the seam is hidden inside.
+The next step is to turn the fabric in the right way so the seam is hidden inside.
 Grab your safety pin and pin it to one end.
 Gently turn it inside.
 See pic one.

-Next use the safety pin to gently pull the fabric through so it turns in the right way.
+Next, use the safety pin to gently pull the fabric through so it turns in the right way.
 Once done remove the safety pin.

 Once you have turned the tube of fabric in the right way, it's time to thread the elastic through.